wickerbox/LiDARLite-Hat/README.md

 Before grabbing a project template, I'll need to decide on my board fabricator (for my design rules) and whether I'm making a 2-layer or 4-layer board.
 I'm using OSH Park and going with a four-layer board.
 1.4x1.9 is 2.66 square inches, or $26.60 for a set of three four-layer boards.
 That's about $9 per board.
 It would only be $4.50 per board but I think layout's going to really be tight so I'm going with $9 for the first prototype.

 Therefore, I'm using my <a href="https://github.com/wickerbox/wickerlib/tree/master/templates/oshpark-4layer">OSH Park 4-layer template</a>.

+### Microcontroller

+I dropped in all of the circuits I'll need for the sections so I can see which microcontroller I need.